TrangPham/django-admin-confirm/README.md

 ### Local Development Setup

+**Local:**
+_You can skip this and just use docker if you want_

 Install pyenv
-Install python 3.8
+pyenv install 3.8.0

-Create virtualenv via pyenv
+Create **virtualenv** via pyenv

 ```
-pyenv vituralenv 3.8 django-admin-confirm-3.8
+pyenv vituralenv 3.8.0 django-admin-confirm-3.8.0
 ```

-Now your terminal should have `(django-admin-confirm-3.8)` prefix, because `.python-version` should have auto switch your virtual env
+Now your terminal should have `(django-admin-confirm-3.8.0)` prefix, because `.python-version` should have auto switch your virtual env

-Run migrations and create a superuser and run the server
+Run **migrations** and create a superuser and run the server

 ```
 ./tests/manage.py migrate